Impartiality or control? Who decides what free speech looks like in UK media

 This lack of institutional buy-in isn’t limited to football’s governing bodies.
 Bamba recalls his attempts to secure sponsorship and media support with mixed success.
 “Some sponsors believed in what we were doing and were happy to contribute in the moment,” he says.
 “But when I pitched longer-term plans, it became more difficult.
 Even if they loved the idea in principle, they often pulled back with reasons why they couldn’t commit.”

 And the issue is continuously swept under the rug.
-Kevin Harper, who became the first black player to sign for Hibernian in the ’90s, recalls racial abuse without institutional support.
+Kevin Harper, who became the first black player to sign for Hibernian in the ’90s, speaking to Holyrood recalls racial abuse without institutional support .
 “That was 30 years ago,” he said.
 “But I don’t think we’ve moved that far forward.”
 Today, Marvin Bartley stands alone as the only black coach in the Scottish leagues.
 Meanwhile, two white managers have faced public accusations of racism.
 The arithmetic speaks volumes.

 Worse still is the silence from those in power.
-When approached by Holyrood to comment on racism in the game, both the SFA and SPFL refused.
+When approached by Holyrood to comment on racism in the game, both the SFA and SPFL did not.
 The SFA offered a customary equality framework.
 The SPFL outsourced the inquiry to a PR firm.
 Neither engaged directly.
+Does this mean those institutions are turning a blind eye to racism altogether?
+I think at would be a harsh characterisation as there have been initiatives put in place over the last decade or so to improve the routes through which young Scottish footballers progress, and this would include players of all backgrounds.
+However the specific issue of underrepresented minority groups often feels like an after-thought, or in this case, not important enough to comment on.
 As Jordan Allison of Show Racism the Red Card put it: “If there are no people of colour at the decision-making table, how can these organisations understand the lived experiences of those they’re excluding?”

 Yusuf Bamba and Scoutable FC player speaking to Sky Sports